pirates-of-the-SEAS/cs207-FinalProject/README.md

 + Victor(Wisoo) Song

 # About
 ARRRtomatic diff is an automatic differentiation library that implements forward mode automatic differentiation.
-See the docs folder for more detail.
+See the docs folder for more detail on how install, setup, and use.

 # Deadlines